Rewards Discover

 Remuneration received for a standard workweek by a worker in a particular place sufficient to afford a decent standard of living for the worker and his/her family for food, water, housing, education, healthcare, transport, clothing, other essential needs and the provision of unexpected events.

 Like most fashion companies, we don’t own the factories that make our products, and therefore don’t directly pay workers’ salaries.
 While this creates a complex challenge, we’re proud of the change we’re already driving.
+Learn more in Our Commitment to a Living Wage.

 woman laying on a couch